daryllxd/lifelong-learning/programming/ruby/ruby-under-a-microscope.md

 ```

 - This shows what tokens Ruby creates for different code files.
+- It snips the code apart and creates an array of tokens (and if they are identifiers, operators, integers, etc.)
+- Ruby is smart enough to distinguish between `<<` and `<`.
-- Ripper does not check if this is valid Ruby, it is the parser's job to check syntax.
+- Doesn't check if valid Ruby, just makes tokens.

 #### Parsing

-- Parsing: Grouping the things together.
+- Parsing: Grouping the things together (order of operations, methods, blocks.)
 - Bison generates the parser code (`parse.c`) from the grammar rule file (`parse.y`).
+- LALR: Look-Ahead Left Reversed Rightmost Derivation.
+- Sort of Wutface here I can't understand! -Daryll

+### Compilation

+- 1.8: no compiler.
+1.9 and 2.0: Yet Another Ruby Virtual Machine (YARV).
+- Ruby -> Tokens -> AST nodes -> YARV instructions -> (Interpret) -> C -> Machine language.